mhammerc/RT/README.md

  * Torus (fourth degree equation)
  * Polygons (.obj parser and renderer)
  * Multithreading
- * Save and open scenes in CSON format
+ * Save and open scenes in [CSON](https://github.com/bevry/cson)
- * All in C, with GTK+3 as the only dependency
+ * All in C, with GTK+3 and libc as the only dependencies

 ## How to launch